-Bringing more than 25 years of experience to his employment law practice, Douglas Bracken collaborates with his clients to draft tailored agreements and employment policies, and litigates on their behalf in all types of employment and business disputes in state and federal courts.
+Bringing more than 30 years of employment law experience, Douglas Bracken collaborates with employers to protect their businesses, from drafting tailored agreements and employment policies to litigating all types of employment and business disputes in state and federal courts.

-He represents companies from a broad range of industries, including technology, hospitality, manufacturing, staffing, food retail, and retail merchandising.
-Douglas also advocates for them before governmental agencies such as the Equal Employment Opportunity Commission (EEOC), Department of Labor (DOL), the Occupational Safety and Health Administration (OSHA), the National Labor Relations Board (NLRB), and the Texas Workforce Commission (TWC).
+He represents companies in a broad range of industries, including technology, hospitality, manufacturing, staffing, food retail, and retail merchandising.
+He advocates before governmental agencies such as the Equal Employment Opportunity Commission (EEOC), Department of Labor (DOL), the Occupational Safety and Health Administration (OSHA), the National Labor Relations Board (NLRB), and the Texas Workforce Commission (TWC).
+And he advises clients daily on how to comply with employment laws and regulations throughout the country.

-In addition to advising clients on employment agreements and other contracts, including covenants not to compete, Douglas also works closely with companies to craft sound policies and procedures that help avoid litigation or minimize its impact on their businesses.
-If disputes do go to trial, he emphasizes impeccable preparation and vigorous, tactical, and even innovative defense strategies.
-Douglas also enjoys working with executives as they create or seize new opportunities, including launching or growing startups.
+In addition to advising employers and executives on employment agreements and other contracts, including covenants not to compete, Douglas also works closely with companies to craft sound policies and procedures that help avoid litigation or minimize its impact on their businesses.
+If disputes do go to trial, he emphasizes impeccable preparation and vigorous, tactical, and innovative defense strategies.
+Douglas also enjoys working with executives as they create or seize new opportunities, including launching or growing startups, and often reviews executive agreements for either companies or executives.

-Douglas’s in-depth knowledge of employment regulations and his thorough understanding of how government agencies operate serve clients well to help them comply with all manner of state and federal labor and employment laws.
+Douglas’ in-depth knowledge of employment regulations and his thorough understanding of how government agencies operate serve clients well to help them comply with all manner of state and federal labor and employment laws.
 These include Title VII, the Americans with Disabilities Act (ADA), Age Discrimination in Employment Act (ADEA), Family and Medical Leave Act (FMLA), Fair Labor Standards Act (FLSA), and National Labor Relations Act (NLRA).
-He uses his strong communication skills to synthesize and explain complex issues to help employers navigate the byzantine regulatory landscape while simultaneously running their businesses profitably and treating their workers well.
+He uses strong communication skills to synthesize and explain complex issues so employers can navigate the byzantine regulatory landscape and run their businesses profitably, all the while still treating their workers well.

 Away from the Office

-Douglas grew up playing tennis and continues to participate in the sport.
-He likes to spend as much time as possible with his family and enjoys watching his children compete in soccer and baseball.
+Douglas grew up playing tennis and continues to play when he can.
+He likes to spend as much time as possible with his family and relishes any opportunity he has to watch his son play high school baseball or visit his daughter studying biomedical engineering at the University of Texas.

 - State Bar of Texas (1992)